 LIGHT, FAST AND MANOVA

 Rusanov Mikhail Georgievich

-The operation of these submarines confirmed their high performance characteristics.
-Despite the many unfavorable circumstances specific to this series of ships - the protracted construction period, the extremely poor quality of the infrastructure in the home (here you need to add newness and a sharp difference from all previous nuclear submarines), the 705 submarine of the project proved to be reliable and efficient ships .
-The intensity of their use was quite high, they regularly made autonomous campaigns, participated in almost all naval exercises and maneuvers in the Atlantic theater, showed high efficiency, each had several contacts with foreign submarines and, due to their high maneuverability and speed, received certain advantages over them.
-In 1983, the naval formation, which included the submarines of the 705 project, was recognized as the best in the Navy.
+The operation of these submarines has confirmed their high performance characteristics.
+Despite many unfavorable circumstances specific to this series of ships - the lengthy construction period, the extremely poor quality of the infrastructure at the base sites (here you must add the novelty and sharp difference from all previous nuclear submarines), Project 705 submarines proved to be reliable and efficient ships .
+The intensity of their use was quite high, they regularly made autonomous trips, participated in almost all exercises and maneuvers of the Navy at the Atlantic theater, showed high efficiency, each had several contacts with foreign submarines and, thanks to its high maneuverability and speed, gained certain advantages over them.
+In 1983, the Navy, which included project 705 submarines, was recognized as the best in the Navy navy.